tacman/lemon-squeezy/sfcasts/checkout.md

 can *also* generate the same invoice we saw earlier.
 As a store owner, you may receive an additional email because our store is connected to the same email address.
-I disabled those emails to avoid spamming my inbox, and you can do the same by going to "Settings", "General", "Account", and switching sales notifications off.
+I disabled those emails to avoid spamming my inbox, and you can do the same by going to: Our store name: "Squeeze the Day", "My Account" and switching sales notifications off.

 Don't forget to save your changes!
 You can also configure this in the LemonSqueezy dashboard by going to "Design", "Email".